-Exams (20% Each)
+Exams (25% Each)

 There will be two in-class, closed book exams (20% each).
-These will consist of both multiple-choice and short answer questions.
+These will consist of both multiplechoice and short answer questions.
 The exams will cover material from the readings, lectures, and other in-class materials.

-Interview Paper (20%)
+Interview Paper (30%)

 Students will be required to interview a manager of a nonprofit in order to gain knowledge from a practitioner's viewpoint and achieve a better practical understanding of the topics we learn in the course.
 You will identify, research and contact a nonprofit organization of your interest and obtain a written confirmation from a manager that he or she is willing to participate in an interview with you later in the semester.
+The professor will approve who you chose to interview.
 Students will comprise a list of 10-15 questions (approved by the professor) to ask the manager that relate to topics we have covered in the course.
-The student will write a 3-4 page paper summarizing the interview and connecting it to topics we discussed in class.
+The student will write a 5-7 page paper summarizing the interview and connecting it to topics we discussed in class.
 A rubric for this paper will be distributed separately.